James And The Giant Peach By Roald Dahl - Paperback Paperback – 16 August 2007

 Special offers and product promotions

 - 10% extra discount each month.
-Use code CB10FEB this February (minimum spend of AED150, max discount of AED50) when using Citi Mastercard credit card.
+Use code CB10MAR this March (minimum spend of AED150, max discount of AED50) when using Citi Mastercard credit card.
 For details visit: www.amazon.ae/citi.
 Discount by Amazon.
 Here's how (restrictions apply)

 From the Publisher

 Matilda Wormwood is only five years old, but she is a genius.
 Unfortunately, her parents are too stupid to even notice.
 Worse, her horrible headmistress, Miss Trunchbull, is a bully who makes life difficult—especially for Matilda's teacher, Miss Honey, and her friends.
 However, what Miss Trunchbull doesn't know is that Matilda is an incredibly clever child and has a trick or two up her sleeve...

 Nobody has seen Willy Wonka—or the inside of his amazing chocolate factory—in years.
 When Wonka announces his plans to invite the winners of five Golden Tickets to visit his factory, the whole world is after those tickets!
 Little Charlie Bucket longs to find a Golden Ticket and get the chance to visit the mysterious factory and well, he has just as much chance as anyone else, doesn’t he?

 James Henry Trotter lives with his two horrid aunts, Spiker and Sponge, who never let him have fun or play with other children.
 He hasn't got a single friend in the whole wide world.
 That is, not until he meets the Old Green Grasshopper and the rest of the insects aboard a giant, magical peach!